 Self-efficacy and academic performance.
-Research has shown self-efficacy, the feeling of being capable of successfully completing a task, is predictive of academic achievement when facing a challenge (Davis, Burnette, Allison & Stone, 2010).
+Davis, Burnette, Allison, and Stone (2010) demonstrated that self-efficacy, the feeling of being capable of successfully completing a task, is predictive of academic achievement when facing a challenge.
 Marsh and Craven (2006) investigated which develops first, self-efficacy or successful academic achievement.
-They believed their findings would provide implications to the practice of educators in the classroom.
 If self-efficacy were the beginning point, then a stronger focus on enhancing the self-esteem of students rather than a strong focus on performance would lead to better results.
 If successful academic performance built a stronger sense of self-efficacy, then the focus for students would be on performance.
 The results of their study found that there is a reciprocal relationship between the two, with one not necessarily developing prior to the other.
 They found “improved self-concepts will lead to better performance, and improved performance will lead to better self-concepts “ (p.
 159).
 In order to have long lasting gains in both self-efficacy and academic performance, it is important to improve self-concept and performance at the same time.

 Williams and Williams (2010) investigated the relationship between self-efficacy and academic performance by analyzing the performance in mathematics of 15 year-olds on the 2003 Program for International Student Assessment (PISA).
 Their analysis included thirty-three nations who had provided the data necessary to be compatible with the study.
 The reciprocal relationship between self-efficacy and successful academic performance was supported by the findings.
 This relationship was evident in 26 of the nations, leading to the conclusion that this reciprocal relationship is a fundamental process that goes beyond cultural boundaries.